Amex Business Intel™ Logo

 800

-One company’s accounts payable is another company’s accounts receivable.
-Learn what that means and why both matter to your business’s cash flow.
+One company’s accounts payable could be another company’s accounts receivable.
+Learn the difference between accounts payable vs. accounts receivable, and why both may matter to your business’s cash flow.

 What Is Accounts Receivable?